Vrushali-Nikam/Vrushali-Nikam-SAHQR/README.md

 ## Overview

 This repository contains the implementation of **SAHQR (Saliency-Aware Hybrid Quantum Image Representation)**, a novel content-adaptive quantum image encoding scheme that leverages saliency detection to achieve efficient image compression while preserving diagnostically relevant regions.
+## Abstract
+Quantum image processing has recently been projected as a promising paradigm for dealing with large-scale image data, providing exponentially better storage benefits than classical image processing.
+However, current quantum image representation techniques have limitations in terms of encoding efficiency, circuit complexity, and adaptability to image content characteristics.
+This paper proposes a novel quantum image representation technique called SAHQR (Saliency-Aware Hybrid Quantum Image Representation), which uses saliency detection to attain content-adaptive image representation.
+Unlike existing techniques that represent all regions of an image uniformly, SAHQR selectively focuses on salient regions and allocates quantum resources uniformly to their visual importance.
+The performance of SAHQR is comprehensively compared with ten modern quantum image representation techniques, namely FRQI, NEQR, GQIR, MCQI, QRMW, EFRQI, 2D-QSNA, INEQR, QPIE, and QLR, using ten evaluation criteria as number of qubits, circuit depth, gate complexity, encoding time, scalability, information loss, compression ratio, memory overhead, and implementation complexity.
+Experimental results on 6,097 medical images from the MINC database demonstrate that SAHQR achieves better compression ratios with comparable circuit complexity.
+To validate cross-domain generalization, we extended our evaluation to two additional challenging datasets: 2,000 Synthetic Aperture Radar (SAR) satellite imagery tiles and 2,298 Brain Tumor MRI scans.
+Statistical significance tests (p $<$ 0.001 for all comparisons) confirm that SAHQR provides statistically significant improvements over existing techniques across all three domains.

 ## Paper